patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

   <br/><em>Obama's ear selection</em>
 </p>

 But the choice of eyes seems more random.
-By this I mean that the top three choices did not seem paticularly similar to one another.
+By this I mean that the top three choices, while plausible, did not seem paticularly similar to one another.

 <p align="center">
   <img height="200" src="/assets/memoji-gen/obama-eyes.png">